finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Delete transactions

-Delete one or more transactions from a transaction portfolio
+Delete one or more transactions from the specified transaction portfolio.

 ### Example
 ```java